Nura Rupert

-Nura Rupert is an Australian Aboriginal artist from north-west South Australia.
-She produces her works using intaglio methods of printmaking.
+Nura Rupert was an Australian Aboriginal artist from north-west South Australia.
+She was also a ngangkari (a traditional healer among Anangu people) until her death in 2016.
+She produced two primary kinds of art works.
+She produced her print works using intaglio methods of printmaking.
 The designs are drawn by etching and linocutting, and the prints are done on paper.
+Her second medium of choice is making punu, wood carvings often decorated with a hot poker.

 Nura was born in about 1933, in north-western South Australia.
 The place of her birth was Tjitapiti, which is northeast of Nyapaṟi, and close to what is now the outstation of Angatja.
 Nura was a "bush baby" (she was born in the bush), and her family lived a traditional, nomadic way of life in the desert around Angatja.
 Nura was a baby when her parents and elder brother settled at Ernabella, which was a Presbyterian mission at the time.

 Nura worked in crafts from a young age.
 Growing up at the mission, she learned weaving and knitting to make rugs and clothes.
 She also learned to make artistic objects from wood carving and poker work.
-She began painting around 2000, producing acrylic paintings on canvases.
+It was not until 2000, when she was in her late sixites, that she began painting, producing acrylic paintings on canvases.
 She started using printmaking techniques a few years later.